ragnarok22/qvapay-python/README.md

 ```

 ### Use context manager

 The recommended way to use a client is as a context manager.
-Example:
+For example:

 ```python
 [async] with QvaPayClient(...) as client:
     # Do anything you want